nvidia-holoscan/holohub/applications/ehr_query_llm/lmm/README.md

 #### Speech pipeline

+**_Note_**
+___
+[NVIDIA Riva](https://www.nvidia.com/en-us/ai-data-science/products/riva/) provides speech and translation services for user interaction with the LLM.
+We recommend running Riva in the bare metal host environment outside of the development container to minimize demands on container resources.
+During test run, it was observed that Riva could take up around 8 GB of GPU memory, while the rest of the application around 12 GB of GPU memory.

-Note: NVIDIA Riva Version Compatibility : tested with v2.13.0 / v2.14.0
+NVIDIA Riva Version Compatibility : tested with v2.13.0 / v2.14.0.
+___

-Adhere to the "Data Center" configuration specifications in the [Riva Quick Start guide](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/quick-start-guide.html#data-center).
+Please adhere to the "Data Center" configuration specifications in the [Riva Quick Start guide](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/quick-start-guide.html#data-center).

 To optimize Riva installation footprint:
 * Locate the `config.sh` file in the riva_quickstart_vX.XX.X directory.